Market Making via Reinforcement Learning in China Commodity Market: Deep Reinforcement Learning

 \subsection{Reinforcement Learning}

-When the system model is unavailable or expensive to build, the MDPs need to be solved by reinforcement learning which is a model-free method.
+When the system model is unavailable or expensive to build, the MDPs need to be solved by reinforcement learning, a model-free method.
 The agent has no prior knowledge about the environment at first, and it is gradually built from the interaction with the environment.
 Because of the absence of system model, the value iteration and policy iteration should be re-wrote as \ref{eq:policyIterRL} and \ref{eq:valueIterRL}, which are the core formula used in the Q-Learning\cite{watkins1989learning} and SARSA\cite{rummery1994line}.

-The Q-Learning will converge to optimal $Q^*$ convergence in probability\cite{watkins1992q} when the following two conditions are satisfied: \begin{itemize} \item $\sum_{i=0}^\infty{\alpha_i}=\infty$ and the limit of $\sum_{i=0}^\infty{{\alpha_i}^2}$ exists \item all pairs of $(S,A)$ are accessible \end{itemize} $\alpha$ refers to learning rate and $\epsilon$ refers to explore rate, both of which are important parameters.
+The Q-Learning will converge to optimal $Q^*$ convergence in probability\cite{watkins1992q} when the following two conditions are satisfied: \begin{itemize} \item $\sum_{i=0}^\infty{\alpha_i}=\infty$ and the limit of $\sum_{i=0}^\infty{{\alpha_i}^2}$ exists \item all pairs of $(S,A)$ is accessible \end{itemize} $\alpha$ refers to learning rate, and $\epsilon$ refers to explore rate.
 One typical series satisfies the first condition is $\alpha_t:=\frac{1}{t}$.
-The second condition can be satisfied with $\epsilon-greedy$ search schema which can balance between exploit and explore.
-One subtle difference between Q-learning and Sarsa algorithm is the former is off-policy and Sarsa is on-policy.
+The second condition can be satisfied with the $\epsilon-greedy$ search schema, which can balance between exploit and explore.
+One subtle difference between Q-learning and Sarsa algorithm is the former is off-policy, and Sarsa is on-policy.
 The concept of on/off-policy depends on whether the policy used to generate the samples(action function) is the target policy(value function).
-If both are the same, it is on-policy reinforcement learning otherwise it is off-policy reinforcement learning.
+If both are the same, it is on-policy reinforcement learning; otherwise, it is off-policy reinforcement learning.

-Another point should bear into mind when develop the reinforcement algorithm is the design of reward function.
-The agent's performance strongly related to the design of reward function.
-For example, for an episode game if the reward is only given in the very last step, the converge process at early stage would be very slow.
-Besides, relevant domain knowledge and the expectation of the agent's behaviors should be encoded in to the reward function when design the RL algorithm.
-For our case in market making, to help our agent achieve some expected behavior, we also carefully design the reward function \ref{cha:meth:env}.
-Therefore, reward function is important to the convergence of model and is important to get expected behavior pattern.
+Another point that should bear into mind when developing the reinforcement algorithm is the design of the reward function.
+The agent's performance is strongly related to the design of the reward function.
+For example, if the reward is only given in the very last step for an episode game, the converging process at an early stage would be very slow.
+Besides, relevant domain knowledge and the expectation of the agent's behaviors should be encoded into the reward function when designing the RL algorithm.
+For our case in market making, to help our agent achieve some expected behavior like inventory control, we also carefully design the reward function \ref{cha:meth:env}.
+Therefore, the reward function is essential to the convergence of the model and is vital to getting the expected behavior pattern.